5 Pieces of Life Coach Advice for Personal Development in Life After Lockdown

 2. Work life has shifted dramatically

-How we make a living has taken the spotlight since March.
+How we make a living has taken the spotlight since the pandemic began.

-Working from home, furloughed, redundancy, the closure of small businesses, budgets slashed, many of the self-employed out of work completely, fear of financial security; it’s been uncomfortable so far, to say the least.
+Working from home, furlough, redundancy, the closure of small businesses, budgets slashes, many of the self-employed out of work completely, fear of financial security; it’s been uncomfortable so far, to say the least.